Before you start

 Make sure that you have any required adapters

 Your Windows Mixed Reality compatible PC may not have the full-sized HDMI and USB 3.0 ports needed to connect your immersive headset.
-Or you may need a Bluetooth adapter to meet the Mixed Reality Portal requirements.
-If that's the case, you'll need adapters to connect your headset and motion contollers.
-You'll find a list of adapter types you may need, and some recommendations on specific adapter models here.
+Or you may need a Bluetooth adapter to meet the Windows Mixed Reality Portal requirements.
+If that's the case, you'll need adapters to connect your headset and motion controllers.
+Make sure to review the list of adapter types you may need, and some recommendations on specific adapter models.

 Make sure that you have input devices